Calvinverse/calvinverse.docs/src/resources/category-base.md

 * [Unbound](https://www.nlnetlabs.nl/projects/unbound/about/) - The recursive DNS resolver that
   coordinates DNS responses from multiple sources including Consul

-* windows base
-* linux base

-* linux container base
+## VM base resources

+The following repositories are used to create base images for virtual machines

+* [base.vm.linux](https://github.com/Calvinverse/base.vm.linux) - Stores the scripts and configurations
+  for the creation of Linux base images
+* [base.vm.windows](https://github.com/Calvinverse/base.vm.windows) - Stores the scripts and configurations
+  for the creation of Windows base images

+## Container base resources

+* [base.container.linux](https://github.com/Calvinverse/base.container.linux) - Stores the scripts and configurations
+  for the creation of a Linux base container